wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.70 =
+* New: **Internationalization (i18n) and Localization (l10n) support!** All of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
+I don't have working knowledge of anything but English, but if you'd like to volunteer to produce a translation, I would be delighted to work with you to make it happen.
+Have a look at the "MLA Internationalization Guide.php" file in the languages directory and get in touch.
+* New: For Custom Field and IPTC/EXIF mapping, **twelve new `apply_filters/do_action` hooks**  give you complete control over rule execution and value creation from PHP code in your theme or in another plugin.
+More information in the "Other Notes" section here.
+A complete, working example is provided in the Settings/Media Library Assistant Documentation tab.
+* New: For Settings/Media Library Assistant Custom Fields and IPTC/EXIF tabs **"Enable ...
+Mapping when updating media metadata" options** allow you to apply mapping rules whenever the media metadata is updated, not just on new uploads.
+* Fix: On the Settings/Media Library Assistant IPTC/EXIF tab, **Taxonomy Parent dropdown now reflects term hierarchy**.
+* Fix: MLAMime::mla_upload_mimes_filter() returns the MLA updated list of allowed types, not the WordPress default list.
+* Fix: MLAMime::mla_upload_mimes_filter() now respects the WordPress per-user 'unfiltered_html' capability.
+* Fix: When uploading new attachments, attachment metadata (_wp_attachment_metadata) is now updated from custom field and IPTC/EXIF mapping rules that contain the "meta:" prefix.
+* Fix: For WordPress 3.5 and later, a more efficient query is used to compose the "Attachments" column in the Media/taxonomy submenu tables.
+* Fix: Documentation for custom field and IPTC/EXIF mapping has been restructured and expanded to better explain these features.

 = 1.61 =
 * Tested for compatibility with WordPress version 3.8 - no issues found.